-Later in 2007, 2 to 3 inches of rainfall between May 30 and June 1 caused Shell Creek to flood county roads from Lindsay to Platte Center to just northeast of Columbus.
-A few homes in the Lindsay area had to be sandbagged.
+Lindsay area had to be sandbagged.
 Some bridge damage was noted near Lindsay, with road damage reported from Lindsay to near Platte Center.
 Three to 4 inches of water flowed across Highway 81 south of Platte Center on May 30.
 The flooding continued through midday June 1.

 Almost exactly a year later, heavy rain on May 24, 2008, caused water to flow over a few roads in the Platte Center area with mud and other debris on the road.
 Significant rains-2 to 4 inches with some unofficial reports of 8 inches-continued for nearly a week, culminating with a heavy rain on May 29.
 On May 30, flash flooding occurred around Lindsay through the Platte Center area along Shell and Elm Creeks.
 The flooding was most pronounced along Elm Creek in Platte Center where 50 to 70 homes and 10 businesses sustained flood damage.
-The floodwaters also caused propane tanks to float down streets in town and forced most people to evacuate.
+The flood waters also caused propane tanks to float down streets in town and forced most people to evacuate.
 Farmland was also flooded prompting rural evacuations.
 The flooding closed numerous county roads northwest through northeast of Columbus and closed Highway 81 near Platte Center and Highway 91 near Lindsay.
-By May 31, floodwaters reached the Schuyler area.
+By May 31, floodwaters eventually reaching the Schuyler area.